elbonian/Aether-Capstone-19-20/README.md

 each path to the metakernel file.
 This class is created and run once when the REST server starts.

 ### Frontend
+The frontend component of this application consists of a Node webserver and several HTML and Javascript files that are rendered by a browser.
+The Node server is started and handled by the `/run.sh` script, so this section will focus on the various Javascript and HTML files that facilitate the 3D simulation.

+---

+#### Main Frontend Files

+##### server.js

+This is the main script that starts the Node.js webserver.

+##### public/js/solarSystem.js

+This is the main JavaScript file that initiates the default simulation.
+It also provides function definitions that are used to create new simulations, fetch data from the backend, and add objects to the simulation.
+These functions are used by `eventHandlers.js`, `dropdownFunctions.js` and `AetherObject.js`.
+In addition, this file defines global constants and variables that are used throughout the program.

+##### public/js/dropdownFunctions.js

+This file contains definitions of functions that operate on the dynamic dropdown checklist in the "Available Bodies" menu.
+These operations include populating the dropdown, updating it, adding bodies dynamically, zooming the camera to bodies, and pulling up information panels.
+These functions are used by `eventHandlers.js`.

+##### public/js/eventHandlers.js

+This file contains event listeners that handler user input on both UI menus.
+These event handlers are responsible for executing the necessary functions when a use clicks a button, moves a slider, or submits a form.
+This file uses functions in `solarSystem.js` and `dropdownFunctions.js`.

+##### public/js/AetherObject.js

+This file contains the class definition for an *AetherObject*, which extends the Spacekit.js class *SphereObject*.
+These objects represent the individual bodies inside of the simulation.

+##### public/js/AetherSimulation.js

+This file contains the class definition for an *AetherSimulation*, which extends the Spacekit.js class *Simulation*.
+This object represents an individual simulation, and is responsible for creating the 3D scene, keeping track of the passage of time, and managing each of its *AetherObject(s)*.

+##### public/views/welcome.html

+This file contains the HTML for the splash screen that the user sees upon loading the application.
+It is responsible for the welcome animation and for allowing the user to launch the simulation.

+##### public/views/index.html

+This file contains the HTML for the main UI and simulation(s).
+It sources all of the necessary JavaScript files and ultimately kicks off the loading of the simulation(s).

+##### public/js/three.min.js

+This file contains a minimum build of the THREE.js graphics library that is used by both Spackekit.js and our application to facilitate 3D animation.
+This library is a JavaScript wrapper for WebGL.

+##### spacekit/

+This directory houses the Spacekit.js library that our application uses to aid in space scene and simulation creation.
+It uses THREE.js to create 3D space environments.

+#### Control Flow

+* Application start:
+    1) The application begins by serving `welcome.html`, which displays a splash screen and welcomes the user to the application.
+    2) After clicking the “Launch” button, the browser loads `index.html`, which is responsible for creating the basic user interface and sourcing all of the necessary Javascript files.
+    3) `solarSystem.js` is then sourced, kicking off the creation of the default simulation.
+It first establishes global constants and variables that are used throughout the program, and then gives some function definitions before making API requests.
+* Simulation creation:
+    1) At the end of `solarSystem.js` an *AetherSimulation* object is initialized.
+    2) Once initialized, the `“api/available-bodies”` endpoint is used to get details about what objects are available from the backend, what data is available for that object, and what time range that data is valid for.
+    3) An `"api/positions"` request is made to the backend.
+The backend returns a list of `(x,y,z)` coordinates for the Sun, eight planets, Pluto, and the moon.
+    4) For each body in the returned data, an *AetherObject* is created and added to the *AetherSimulation* object.
+    5) Finally, an HTML object is created to display the simulation’s time and rate-of-time properties to the user.
+* The user can then use the application however they’d like.
+* The user clicks anything inside the two menus.
+    1) `eventHandlers.js` handles the user’s input and invokes necessary functions contained in `solarSystem.js` and `dropdownFunctions.js`.
+* The *AetherObjects* update their position lists
+    1) When there is 10 real seconds of time left before the object reaches the end or beginning of its position list, it uses the `"api/positions"` endpoint.
+    2) Once data is returned, the object updates its members.
+    3) __WARNING__: The threshold of 10 seconds was selected to give the backend enough time to respond.
+If there are too many objects in the simulation, or if time in the simulation is passing too quickly, there is a chance objects can get out of sync.
+* The user exits the application.